 You can choose any blog topic imaginable from writing about traveling the galaxy, your Jedi obsession, or even home business reviews (wink, wink).

 Here’s the bad news:

-With more than 500 million blogs out there, you’re jumping into a Very.
+With more than 500 million blogs out there (a quarter of ALL the websites in existence), you’re jumping into a Very.
 Crowded.
 Pool.

 So you better have some serious writing chops if you’re gonna stand out.

 Not to mention the ability to create a crapload of content at will.

 Do yourself a favor and listen to this 12-minute podcast from millionaire-blogger Jon Morrow entitled “Should You Even Start A Blog in 2020?”: